Sign in

 • Handle

-• Insert which makes the tip of the instrument
+• Insert that forms the tip of the instrument

-Cuschieri Ball Handle is invented by Prof. Sir Alfred Cuschieri.
-This handle lies comfortably in surgeon's palm.
-This design reduces the fatigue of surgeon and eases rotation of the instrument by allowing rotation within the palm rather than using wrist rotation.
-Squeezing the front of the handle between the thumb and the first fingers increases the jaw closing force; squeezing the rear of the handle between the eminence of the thumb and last fingers opens the jaws.
+The Cuschieri Ball Handle, invented by Professor Sir Alfred Cuschieri, fits comfortably in a surgeon’s hand.
+This ergonomic design minimizes fatigue and facilitates rotation of the instrument by allowing palm rotation rather than wrist movement.
+Compressing the front of the handle increases jaw-closing force, while squeezing the rear opens the jaws.

 Outer Sheath of Hand Instrument